backend-development/backend-development-textbook/source/rest-api.md

 * Documentation for the API (e.g. swagger, see below)
 * AdminPanel (e.g. created automatically by rails_admin)

 ## REST

-The acronym REST was coined by Roy Fielding in his dissertation.
-When describing the architecture of the web, and what made it so successfull on a technical level, he desribed this architecture as "Representational State Transfer" (REST).
+The acronym REST was coined by [Roy Fielding](https://roy.gbiv.com/) in his dissertation.
+When describing the architecture of the web, and what made it so successful on a technical level, he described this architecture as "Representational State Transfer" (REST).

-This Acronym was later picked up to describe a certain style of API, and to distiguish such APIs from SOAP APIs.
+This Acronym was later picked up to describe a certain style of API, and to distinguish such APIs from SOAP APIs.

+§

-A REST API allows to access and manipulate textual representations of Web resources using HTTP Methods and stateless operations.
+A REST API allows to access and manipulate textual representations of **Web resources** using HTTP Methods and stateless operations.

 "Web resources" were first defined on the World Wide Web as documents or files identified by their URLs, but today they have a much more generic and abstract definition encompassing every thing or entity that can be identified, named, addressed or handled, in any way whatsoever, on the Web.